-- a) Main changes applicable to companies in the financial system: - a.1) Classification and valuation of investments a.2) Property, furniture and equipment a.3) Fees on indirect loans
+a) Main changes applicable to companies in the financial system:

+a.1) Classification and valuation of investments

 SBS Resolution No. 7033-2012 establishes that companies shall have a standardized methodology for the identification of impairment of financial instruments classified as available-for-sale investments and held-to-maturity investments.